kajelad/numpy_quad/README.txt

 	python3 setup.py develop --user

-In this case, the base path to the repository will have to be added to PYTHONPATH manually.
+In this case, the base path to the repository may have to be added to PYTHONPATH manually.

 To uninstall: